Easy Thai-Inspired Oven-Baked Lemongrass Sea Bass Recipe

 • Salt

-• Sea bass fillets are used as it’s convenient and readily available on the supermarket shelves.
-But it would work like a beauty if you can get your hands on a whole fish too!
+• Sea bass fillets are used for this recipe as they are convenient and readily available on supermarket shelves.
+But it would work like a beauty if you could get your hands on a whole fish, too!

 • It’s not essential, but if you own a mortar & pestle, you can further mince the ingredients into a paste to rub over the sea bass.

 • If time allows, let the sea bass fillets marinate in the ingredients for a short 5-15 minutes.
-This would allow the flavours to seep through but not over-marinating where the acid could change the texture of the fish.
+This would allow the flavours to seep through without over-marinating, where the acid could change the texture of the fish.
 Marinate a little longer, at least 30 minutes, if using whole fish.

 ET Food Voyage